mne-tools/mne-python/doc/development/governance.rst

   visible from simple metrics like GitHub or forum activity reports).
 Maintainers who do not dispute their inactivity (or fail to respond within 14 days, or longer at the discretion of the Steering Council) shall be removed from the Maintainer Team.
-In cases where the steering council and the maintainer still disagree about the alleged inactivity, removal may still occur by a two-thirds majority vote of the rest of the maintainer team.
+In cases where the Steering Council and the maintainer still disagree about the alleged inactivity, removal may still occur by a two-thirds majority vote of the rest of the Maintainer Team.
 - *Conduct*.
 At any time, a maintainer may be removed by unanimous vote of the code-of-conduct committee, for violations of our community guidelines (in accordance with the enforcement guidelines outlined therein).

 *Reinstatement*.
-Maintainers who voluntarily resigned may be re-appointed on an ad-hoc basis by a vote of the current maintainer team.
+Maintainers who voluntarily resigned may be re-appointed on an ad-hoc basis by a vote of the current Maintainer Team.
 Maintainers removed for inactivity may re-apply to an annual call for new maintainers.
 Maintainers removed for reasons of conduct may be reinstated only if their eligibility is allowed/restored by the code-of-conduct committee in accordance with the enforcement section of our Community